Imago Training (Open to the Public):

 Admissions and Registration

-Clinical Track: The Clinical Track is designed for all those who wish to become a Certified Imago Relationship Therapist.
-This 96-hour training is designed for the beginning as well as seasoned therapist.
-Graduate students in the fields of counseling/psychology/social work are welcome to attend, though you will not be eligible for certification until you are fully licensed.
+Become a Certified Imago Relationship Therapist when you complete this 96-hour training which is designed for both the beginning as well as seasoned therapist.
+Graduate students in the fields of counseling or psychology or social work are welcome to attend, though you will not be eligible for certification until you are fully licensed.

 The Structure of the Training is a powerful combination of theory, demonstration, and experiential practice and supervision.
 Learning occurs in a safe, supportive, and encouraging environment.
 Each session is separated by two to three months to allow practice and integration of the material.

-Tuition: $4,500 for all 17 days, attendance at one of Michelle Bohls' Getting The Love You Want Workshops, and revision of your final recording for certification.
+• Certification Package: $4,500 for all training days, attendance at one of Michelle Bohls' Getting The Love You Want Workshops (online version), six hours of supervision, and review of your final recording for certification.

 Research